 Is this my fault?

 This poignant question is the inevitable response to being abused.
 The main reason for this is that abuse victims have had instilled in them by the abuse self-doubt, confusion, a compromised ability to think, feelings of being crazy, and a profound need to accommodate to the perpetrator in a repeatedly failed effort to stop the abuse.
-The less obvious reason is that the victim (especially children) need to keep the Alleged Perpetrator “good” and make themselves responsible for the abuse in order a) to maintain a needed relationship and b) to feel some level of control that she can do something, since she’s been made to feel she is at fault, to make things better.
+The less obvious reason is that the victim (especially children) need to keep the abuser “good” and make themselves responsible for the abuse in order a) to maintain a needed relationship and b) to feel some level of control that she can do something, since she’s been made to feel she is at fault, to make things better.
 These attempts, even if they momentarily seem to improve the relationship acutually contribute to making things worse.
 As a result, the abuse will escalate.